 Local tip: Take the view to a whole new level—literally—by climbing the basilica’s bell tower.
 Unfortunately, there’s no elevator for this one.

-If you’re yearning for some peace and quiet after indulging in the bustle of Portugal’s big cities, pay Alcoba Monastery a visit.
-Wandering the marble-clad halls and peaceful gardens of this 12th-century cloister could be just the type of retreat you need to clear your head and relax.
+If you’re yearning for some peace and quiet after indulging in the bustle of Portugal’s big cities, locals recommend paying Alcoba Monastery a visit.
+Wandering the marble-clad halls and peaceful gardens of this 12th-century cloister, a UNESCO World Heritage Site, is relaxing and restorative.

-Porto, the city famous for port wine, is the gem of Portugal’s northern coast.
-For an incredible view of the city, scale the 14th-century castle walls of the Muralha Fernandina.
+For an incredible view of the city, locals recommend scaling the 14th-century castle walls of the Muralha Fernandina.
 After a short climb, you’ll be rewarded with sprawling views of the city below, peaceful gardens, and some pretty awesome medieval battlements.

 Local tip: Once you come back down to earth, definitely try some Port wine.

-Portugal is crazy about football (that’s soccer for us Americans).
-Love the game?
-Pay a visit to the Museu Benfica, a museum in Lisbon dedicated entirely to Portugal’s most beloved football team, Benfica.
-The museum does more than just show off pairs of ancient, dusty football cleats—it really showcases the cultural heritage of Portugal that’s wrapped up in the Portuguese love of sports.
+If you love soccer (called football in Europe), then locals suggest paying a visit to the Museu Benfica.
+This Lisbon museum is dedicated entirely to Portugal’s most beloved football team, Benfica.
+They do more than just show off pairs of ancient, dusty football cleats—locals say the museum does a fantastic job of showcasing the cultural heritage of Portugal's love of sports.

-Local tip: The museum has special hours during match days, but hey, all the more reason to finally attend a European football match!
-Get a local’s opinion on how to best go about getting tickets and safely navigating the city during matchday.
+Local tip: The museum has special hours during match days.
+All the more reason to finally attend a European football match.